Quick and Easy Drill Press Table

 Let's Begin!

-The drill press table consists of 2 main parts:
+The table I am making in this tutorial consists of 2 main parts:

-• Drill Press Table Top – made out of several wood layers – Chipboard, MDF, and Plywood.
+• Drill Press Table Top – it is made out of several wood layers – Chipboard, MDF, and Plywood.
 Solid and sturdy, fixed to the default drill stand table.
-Together the layers form a T-track
+These layers are stacked on top of each other forming a T-track for hold-down clamps and other accessories.

 • Hold Down Clamps – homemade hold-down clamps for the drill press table’s T-Track

-All the material is readily available and you’ll be able to finish the table for under $10.
+All the material is readily available and you’ll be able to finish the drill press table for under $10.
+Probably you already have the material in the workshop.

 How to Make a Simple Drill Press Table for a Hand Drill Stand

 I started by cutting the baseboard.
-I used some scrap wood I found in the workshop (chipboard – 46 x 31 x 1,8 cm).
+I used some scrap wood I found in the workshop (chipboard – 460 x 310 x 18 mm).
+Throughout the entire project, I am using a jigsaw only.
 To make a clean straight cut you can use a Jigsaw Guide Track.

 Cutting the baseboard to build a drill press stand

-Make a cut in the baseboard to slide the table around the stand.
+Make a cutout in the baseboard to slide the table around the stand.

-I used a jigsaw to cut the wood out but there are other multiple ways how to do it.
+I used a jigsaw to cut the wood.
+Although there are other multiple ways to do it.
 A Forstner bit of the right size would work as well.

 Marking a hole on a baseboard to fit the drill press stand pole